Executive Administrative Assistant

 As a Committeeman, Mr. Fried supported the change to the nonpartisan, strong mayor form of government that voters approved overwhelmingly in 2004.
 He became the first Robbinsville mayor directly elected by the voters and was sworn in on July 1, 2005 by then-U.S. Attorney Chris Christie.
 Mayor Fried was re-elected in 2009 by a margin of nearly 2-to-1, then elected to his third term with a convincing victory in November of 2013.

-On March 10, 2016, Mayor Fried presented his annual municipal budget to Township Council that included a second municipal tax rate cut in three years.
+On May 11, 2017 Township Council adopted the mayor's annual municipal budget, which included a second consecutive municipal tax cut.
 Once one of the most taxed towns in Mercer County, Robbinsville is now among the most stable.
-Council adopted the $22.5 million budget on May 12, 2016 following a public hearing and a vote.
-The 52.6 cents tax rate per $100 of assessed value marked the fourth flat or reduced tax rate over the past six years.
-During his current term, property values Township-wide have increased and the sale price of existing homes rose more than 15 percent over a two-year span.
+Council adopted the $23.6 million budget following a public hearing and a vote.
+The 52.4 cents tax rate per $100 of assessed value marked the fourth straight year of flat or reduced taxes.
+During his current term, property values have increased and the sale price of existing homes rising more than 17 percent over a three-year span.

-In his first term, Mayor Fried’s commitment to good government included a revised ethics policy for elected officials and staff, which explicitly banned gifts and hiring relatives of elected officials for permanent positions.
+In his first term, Mayor Fried’s commitment to good government included a revised ethics policy for elected officials and staff.

 Mayor Fried has delivered a new focus on economic development, shared services, and streamlining government.
 In 2006 and 2007, he merged the independent Fire District and the Municipal Utilities Authority (MUA) under the municipal government, saving more than $1 million in direct and indirect costs, while trimming payroll and improving customer service by allowing residents to pay bills and conduct business in a single office.
 His changes to the delivery of emergency services have continued to reverse the trends that were in place prior to 2006.